Hip And Hamstring Flexibility

 Why Is Hip Mobility Important?

 Tight hamstrings are a common complaint.
-It may be because it’s one of the most noticeable things to show up in our yoga practice and in our daily lives.
-How many times have you heard someone say “I can’t even touch my toes anymore!”
+This may be because it’s one of the most noticeable things to show up in our yoga practice and in our daily lives.
+How many times have you heard someone say, “I can’t even touch my toes anymore!”
 Or maybe you have said this yourself.
 Now, touching our toes does not define our worth; the awareness of this limitation and tension in this area of the body simply provides opportunities for us to investigate.
 Too often, this investigation leads to repeatedly stretching the area in order to lengthen and hopefully release the tightness.
 However, continuously stretching hamstrings will not likely provide us with the flexibility we desire and may actually cause further tension, pain, or injury to hamstrings and other areas in our bodies.
 In order to increase flexibility while maintaining the health of the muscles, we must incorporate a technique called facilitated stretching.

 HIPS & HAMSTRINGS